 Convert PowerPoints into engaging eLearning videos.

-Raise your hand if you’ve suffered death by PowerPoint: decks with 47 bullets per slide, 9-point font, and diagrams that require a microscope.
+✋ Raise your hand if you’ve suffered death by PowerPoint — decks with 47 bullets per slide, 9-point font, and diagrams that require a microscope.

 Now imagine you take that deck and upload it into a tool that promises you can turn a PowerPoint into eLearning in minutes.
 What do you have?
 An experience that’s even harder to sit through.

 In a meeting, a presenter can explain, skip ahead, and translate chaos into a message.
-On-demand, a bad deck is just… a bad deck — only now there’s no one there to save it.
+On-demand, a bad deck is just…a bad deck — only now there’s no one there to save it.
 That’s why the real work isn’t conversion.
 It’s design.

 Converting PowerPoint to eLearning is easy.
 Converting a good PowerPoint to eLearning is what makes it effective.
-This guide gives you a practical checklist to turn your deck into eLearning that people actually learn from.

-Step 1: Preprare your slides
+Step 1: Prepare your slides

 PowerPoint is built to support a presenter. eLearning has to stand on its own.